OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Recording.** Some Windows devices have a recording feature that allows you to capture audio and video clips of your activity on the device, including your communications with others.
 If you choose to record a session, the recording will be saved locally on your device. **You should understand your legal responsibilities before recording any communication.
 This includes whether you need to get consent from all parties to the communication in advance.** Microsoft is not responsible for how you use recording features or your recordings.

-Security and Safety Features Security and Safety FeaturespspmainsecurityandsafetyfeaturesmoduleSummary
+Security and Safety FeaturesSecurity and Safety FeaturesmainsecurityandsafetyfeaturesmoduleSummary

 **Device encryption.** Device encryption helps protect the data stored on your device by encrypting it using BitLocker Drive Encryption technology.
 When device encryption is on, Windows automatically encrypts the drive Windows is installed on and generates a recovery key.
 The BitLocker recovery key for your personal device is automatically backed up online in your personal Microsoft OneDrive account.
 Microsoft doesn't use your individual recovery keys for any purpose.